Fiber Optics 101

 It is all about the light.
 The “fiber” part of fiber optics refers tiny strains of glass fibers that are bundled together in cables.
 These fibers are made out of carefully spun glass that is used to transmit light pulses.
 At one end of the cable, a small electrical transmitter creates a flash of light.
 This light travels through the glass threads and emerges on the other side, where a receiver reads the signals to form data.
 The core of glass thread can come in two different versions: Single mode and mult-mode.
 Single mode cables use only one fiber per cable, while multi-mode cables use a tight weave of many fibers at once.
 Rock Island/OPALCO are deploying a single mode infrastructure.

-Why are Fiber Optics are Better, Faster Technology?
+Why are Fiber Optics a Better, Faster Technology?

 The light that fiber optics uses is superior in nearly every way to the electric signals that copper wires use.
 As we all know the speed of light is extremely fast, and it does not suffer from the resistance issues that electricity literally runs into as it passes through the wires.
 The result is greater speed over longer distances with greater capacity.
 The quality of the signal also receives a major boost.
 Fiber optic signals stay strong and clear of distortion as they pass through their glass threads (although sharp bends in the cable can cause problems), resulting in much greater fidelity than traditional wires.
 In the end, data transfers through fiber optics can reach around incredible speeds, with recent tests achieving terabits and patabits per second speeds.